Startups Are a Beauty Contest

 Most VCs earn their living from fees, and they earn more in fees when valuations go up, followed by subsequent funding rounds, with larger amounts of capital invested.
 VCs don’t usually invest their own money, they typically invest other people’s money.
 Thus, they aren’t really incentivized to see their companies succeed, but rather they want to make their companies appear successful.
 That is to say, the perception of success matters more than actual success.

 Consider WeWork, which at its peak reached a valuation of $47 billion despite never having turned a profit.
-The company mastered the art of storytelling and perception management, convincing investors it was a revolutionary tech company rather than a real estate business with fancy branding1.
+It sold investors on the idea that it was a revolutionary tech company, not a real estate business with fancy branding1.
 When reality eventually caught up, its valuation collapsed, but not before early investors and executives extracted billions.

 This is a topic Keynes wrote about in his General Theory of Employment, Interest and Money.
 He compared professional investment to newspaper competitions where readers had to pick the six prettiest faces from a hundred photographs, with the prize going to the reader whose selection most closely matched the average preferences of all competitors.
 From Wikipedia: